kunstmusik/blue-manual/docs/users/reference/soundObjects/tracker.md

 entered into each Track with Tracks being configurable as to what parameters (columns) to use.
-Unique to the Blue Tracker SoundObject is the support for microtonal scales using Scala scale files as well as support for Csound\'s Tied-Notes feature.
+Unique to the Blue Tracker SoundObject is the support for microtonal scales using Scala scale files as well as support for Csound's Tied-Notes feature.

 The interface consists of three main areas: the top tool bar, the main tracking area, and the track properties editor.

-The top tool bar has a \"+\" button which adds new tracks to the Tracker, a Steps entry widget to enter in the number of steps the Tracker should have, a toggle for using Keyboard Note mode (see below for more information), an Octave entry widget to determine the relative
+The top tool bar has a "+" button which adds new tracks to the Tracker, a Steps entry widget to enter in the number of steps the Tracker should have, a toggle for using Keyboard Note mode (see below for more information), an Octave entry widget to determine the relative